-The model is calibrated on simulation of conditions from 1940 through 2006 including groundwater pumping at wells in the vicinity of the PDSTI and seepage from the PDSTI.
 The results of the calibrated model are presented as contour maps comparing measured and simulated water level elevations and sulfate concentrations.
-Figures 6 and 7 show the water elevation and sulfate concentration predictions of the calibrated model.
+Figures 8 and 9 show the water elevation and sulfate concentration predictions of the calibrated model.
 Appendix I contains illustrations of the transient simulation of time series water level and sulfate concentration data.
 In viewing and interpreting the results of the calibrated model, it is important to understand that a regional model of groundwater flow and sulfate transport for a system such as the sulfate plume from the PDSTI cannot match every detail of the observed system.
 The model is necessarily a generalized representation of the aquifer because data on the spatial distribution of material types and hydraulic properties are incomplete, as are data on the temporal and spatial distribution of sources and sinks.
 Therefore, the objective of calibration was to match groundwater elevations and sulfate concentrations in the vicinity of the plume, and the overall temporal development of the plume.
 Because the majority of available hydrologic data are for the immediate vicinity of the plume, prediction in areas far from the plume may have greater uncertainty because of the lack of site-specific information for those areas.